medic/cht-docs/content/en/apps/guides/hosting/ec2-setup-guide.md

 ## Increasing disk size

+Monitor disk usage so alerts are sent before all disk spaces is used up.
+If free disk space falls below 40%, increase the disk space as follows:

 * Stop medic: `sudo supervisorctl stop medic`
 * Go to EBS in AWS and take a snapshot of the volume.
 * Modify the volume size (Increase it by 2x preferably).
 Wait until the modification succeeds.